JFQR/Sib-rie/README.md

 # Work in progress and known issues.
 * As of today, the developer is working in the possibility of updating a product.
 * There are some bugs like images not showing while creating a publication or the searchbar showing duplicates of products.
-* A chat for buyer-purchaser will be implemented.
 * If you've found a bug, please, submit an issue in the corresponding tab.

+# Second commit:
+* A chat for the interaction between seller and buyer was implemented
+* Protected routes were implemented